 - The quantity of venom injected with a bite is less than that of similar species.
 Yet, its the nature of the toxin that makes it so perilous.
-That’s because the venom contains a powerful mix of neurotoxins and myotoxins which often leads to muscle death.
+That’s because the venom contains a powerful mix of neurotoxins and mycotoxins which often leads to muscle death.

 - The endemic range of the species is rather restricted.
 Furthermore, even within that range, its own nature serves as a limiting factor to its potential spread.
-That occurs due to the fact that its habitat requirements restrict their population to very specific regions.
+That occurs due to the fact that its habitat requirements restrict its population to very specific regions.

-- Finally, despite inhabiting such a restricted range, their numbers appear to be stable.
+- Finally, despite inhabiting such a restricted range, its numbers appear to be stable.
 As a result, the IUCN lists this snake as a Species of Least Concern on its Red List of Threatened Species.
 Nevertheless, given the specific nature of its habitat needs, it remains highly vulnerable to the effects of climate change.